 The involvement of the population in farming in the United States has undergone significant changes over the past two centuries.

-Farming was so common that it was believed that potentially 90% of the population was involved in it at one time or another.
-However, as the population of the US grows, we are seeing a reduction both in percentage, and overall number of farmers.
-This means that fewer are having to do more.
+Farming was so common that it is believed that potentially 90% of the population was involved in it at one time or another.
+However, as the population of the US grows, we are seeing a reduction both in percentage and overall number of farmers.
+This means that fewer must do more.

 Here is a breakdown of the proportion of the population involved in farming and the average age of farmers at various time periods.